 They cannot fly.
 Instead they jog through the forest – sometimes several kilometres in one night – and climb along branches to feed.
 Males attract females with a low booming noise, which can be heard up to 5 kilometres away.

 There are not many kākāpō left, so people are working to save them.

 Kākā are noisy, comical parrots which can mimic other birds.
 North Island kākā are olive-brown.
-South Island kākā are bright green and crimson.
+South Island kākā are greener with a more contrasting pale cap.

 Kōkako have coloured wattles (fleshy pads hanging from each side of the beak).
 They are beautiful singers.
 Kōkako songs vary from region to region.

-The South Island kōkako is thought to be extinct, but sometimes people report hearing or seeing signs of it in the bush.
+The South Island kōkako was thought to be extinct, but one was seen near Reefton in 2007.